nicky75/requestapi/README.md

 You can open http://localhost:8000 in your browser to check the result.
 Simple test on API request call is available with `php artisan test`

-API endpoints can be accessed also like this from third party tools, for example Postman like this:
+API endpoints can be accessed also from third party tools, for example Postman like this:

 `http://localhost:8000/api/services`